How to watch the first live broadcast from Mars live

 Illustrative image of the Mars Express in the orbit of the planet Mars.
 ESA source

 The focus of the development of the Mars Webcam was to monitor the separation of the Beagle 2 lander from the Mars Express spacecraft.
 After transmitting the initial packet of data, the Mars Webcam shut down.
-However, four years later, the webcam was turned on again to carry out outreach activities.
+However, four years later, the webcam was turned on once more to carry out outreach activities.
 Subsequently, the ESA team decided to take advantage of the camera to carry out scientific studies.

 One of those responsible for operating the “Visual Monitoring Camera” (VMC or Visual Monitoring Camera), Jorge Hernández Bernal, said in the ESA statement: